Call 020 3617 9950

 16.2.7 any contract between bOnline and a third party provider of a service is terminated where such termination affects the provision of the Services.

 16.3 If the Customer terminates these Terms of Business pursuant to Clause 16.1 above or bOnline terminates the Terms of Business pursuant to Clause 16.2 above, any outstanding charges and/or fees shall become immediately due and payable and the Customer shall, without prejudice to any claim for damages by bOnline for any breach of these Terms of Business, pay to bOnline and bOnline shall receive payment of the Admin Fee, the Domain Transfer Fee (if applicable), the Charges to end of the month or of any other specified minimum term and any other outstanding Charges.

-16.4 Notwithstanding the foregoing, if the Customer has subscribed for a Service subject to one-off payment in advance, the Customer is entitled to a refund if the Customer is not satisfied with the website and notifies bOnline within fourteen (14) business days of payment.
+16.4 Notwithstanding the foregoing, if the Customer has subscribed for a Service subject to one-off payment in advance, the Customer is entitled to a refund if the Customer notifies bOnline within fourteen (14) days of payment.
+The Customer will not be entitled to a refund once the Customer proceeds beyond the Briefing stage, irrespective of the number of days since payment.
 No refunds of any fees already paid under any circumstances will be granted except as set out in this Clause 16.4 or otherwise specified by bOnline to the Customer in writing.

 16.5 You agree to defend, indemnify and hold harmless bOnline, its subsidiaries, affiliates, officers, directors, agents, partners, employees and attorneys for any loss, liabilities, damages, costs or expenses, including reasonable attorneys' fees, resulting from any third party claim, action, or demand arising out of or related to: